maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x11 CHAR-DISABLE
-Disables character mode (and thus enables line mode).
+The control character CHAR-DISABLE (disables _character mode_ and thus) enables _line mode_.

-The control character CHAR-DISABLE (disables character mode and thus) enables line mode.
-See Model section for details.
+See Model section for details, but the summary: in line mode received characters are buffered in an internal line buffer and are copied to the display when `\n` is received.
 When line mode is enabled, make sure to send a LINE-COMMIT (`\n`) at the end of each line.

 By default character mode is enabled.